4 Tips How to Avoid Clogged Drains

 4. Catch It

 In the bathtub or shower, two of the most common culprits of clogged drains are hair and soap scum.
-When they combine in the drain, you can be almost sure that you are headed for trouble.
+When they combine in your bathroom plumbing, you can be almost sure that you are headed for trouble.
 The problem with hair is that it does not dissolve quickly, and soap scum has a tendency to cling to the inner lining of the pipes.

 So what should you do?
 The most comfortable and most convenient solution is to catch it before it gets into the drain.
 How would you do that?
 Buy a drain strain or install a mesh screen over the drain so that clogging problems can be minimized.
 Just make sure that you keep the drain or filter clean regularly to keep it productive.